Lenovo ThinkPad T420: Enjoy It Responsibly

 This Old Spice case study takes us through the insight around targeting men and women at the same time to generate conversation around body wash.
 When it launched, the campaign managed to capture 75% of all conversations in the category.

-To continue the success, Old Spice & Wieden + Kennedy created the next level, where Mustafa.
-Now a household hero.
-Engaged with the fans directly.
+To continue the success, Old Spice & Wieden + Kennedy created the next level, where Mustafa, now a household hero, a character people recognized instantly, engaged with the fans directly.
 The response campaign consisted of around 180 customized videos which engaged the fans directly.
 Thus it became the best social campaign ever to have been created.

 Here are some stats of the campaign.